How to Travel Istanbul on a Budget

 Getting the best exchange rate

 Do you change some money to Turkish currency in your home country, withdraw money from the ATM in Turkey, or use the money changers in Turkey?
-The most convenient way is just to withdraw money from the many ATMs in the airport or in the city center.
+The most convenient way is just to withdraw money from the many ATMs in the airport or in the city centre.
 If you’re a frequent traveller, go get a credit card with no foreign transaction fees already!
 Otherwise, change your home currency to USD or Euro (whichever is more favourable), and change them to Liras in Istanbul.

 Make friends with a local